-1960 #2 ("Build a fire in front of the audience ...) by simply lighting a book of matches placed on an upturned glass on a stool, at an evening at Maciunas's Canal Street Fluxshop in 1964.
-In a 1964 radio discussion with Kaprow, Brecht claimed that "the occurrence that would be of most interest to me would be the little occurrences on the street,"65 and while Kaprow, Claes Oldenburg, and others might seek to recreate chaotic urban experiences in elaborately staged interactive environments or happenings, Brecht's event structure would isolate simple, unified everyday occurrences as something analogous to perceptual readymades.
-As Michael Nyman argues, "Brecht isolated the single, observed occurrence and projects it ... into a performance activity, which he calls an 'event."66
+Brecht's realizations of his own and others' scores were characteristically spare, disciplined and anti-monumental, often permitting such events to remain unseen or barely perceived.
+He performed Young's Composition 1960 #2 ("Build a fire in front of the audience ...) by simply lighting a book of matches placed on an upturned glass on a stool, at an evening at Maciunas's Canal Street Fluxshop in 1964.
+In a 1964 radio discussion with Kaprow, Brecht claimed that "the occurrence that would be of most interest to me would be the little occurrences on the street," and while Kaprow, Claes Oldenburg, and others might seek to re-create chaotic urban experiences in elaborately staged interactive environments or happenings, Brecht's "event" structure would isolate simple, unified everyday occurrences as something analogous to perceptual readymades.
+As Michael Nyman argues, "Brecht isolated the single, observed occurrence and projects it ... into a performance activity, which he calls an 'event.'"

-What does it mean to see such events as "readymade actions," as extensions of the readymade?
+What does it mean to see such "events" as "readymade actions," as extensions of the readymade?
 A host of ambiguities emerge.
 While a score like Drip Music was performed by Brecht and others as a public act before an audience, it is of course also an event that occurs everywhere, all the time.
-Certain consequences of the event as a linguistically framed readymade perhaps emerge most clearly in Fluxus activities, as these were staged and interpreted by Maciunas.
-Quite tellingly, Maciunas would later compare Brecht's increasingly compressed language-based events to the structure of the joke, when he contrasts the "monomorphism" of Fluxus performance to the more "baroque" Happenings in a 1978 interview conducted shortly before his death:
+Certain consequences of the event as a linguistically-framed readymade perhaps emerge most clearly in Fluxus and events broadcast by what sometime during May, it's (HE no. 5 (June 1904), p.
+1.